Feline Urinary Tract Health Ties to Diet and Moisture

-Dr. Lisa Pierson has done a more thorough job than I could ever hope to summarizing the causes and management of feline cystitis, urethral obstruction, and urinary tract Infection issues.
+Dr. Lisa Pierson has done a more thorough job than I could ever hope to summarizing the causes and management of feline cystitis, urethral obstruction, and urinary tract infection issues.
+You can also check out the blog I wrote about my personal experience seeing my cat Sidney-Beans through a urinary tract crisis and lessons learned along the way.

 Excerpt from Dr. Lisa Pierson on Urinary Tract Health